 GIVE.
 ADVOCATE.
 VOLUNTEER.

-The Boys & Girls Club of Washington County, Community Counseling Center, Greenville Office of the American Red Cross, the YMCA, Delta Kidney Foundation, Greenville Renaissance Scholars, United Way Housing Initiative, Girls Scouts Heart of the South, Delta Health System’s Prescription Medication Program and Leland Fuller Center for Housing all have been approved for UWWC funding during 2021.
+The United Way of Washington County allocates funds raised during its annual campaign to our nonprofit partners in Washington County, Mississippi.
+Those 13 approved agencies for 2024-2025 are as follows: The Boys & Girls Club of Washington County, Community Counseling Center, Greenville Office of the American Red Cross, the YMCA, Greenville Renaissance Scholars, United Way Housing Initiative, Girls Scouts Heart of the South, Delta Health System Prescription Medication Program, Delta Nature and Learning Center and Leland Fuller Center for Housing, and Sacred Space Shelter.
+More information about our partner agencies is available below.

 American Red Cross Provides assistance to meet immediate, emergency and disaster-caused needs, which include home fires, and provide a basis of support for recovery.
 Red Cross also offers free disaster trainings for volunteers, health and safety classes and SAF (Service to Armed Forces), which provides assistance to military families.